DigitalFuturesOCADU/df-pong/README.md

 ## Overview

-DF Pong is a browser-based Pong game that allows students to create and connect custom Bluetooth Low Energy (BLE) controllers using Arduino Nano 33 IoT boards.
+DF Pong is a browser-based Pong game that allows players to create and connect custom Bluetooth Low Energy (BLE) controllers using Arduino Nano 33 IoT boards.
 The game supports 0, 1, or 2 BLE controllers, with keyboard fallback for any unconnected players.
 Designed for classroom environments with up to 25 active devices, it uses a unique UUID-based filtering system to ensure reliable connections even in crowded Bluetooth environments.

 **Key Features:**
 - Connect custom Arduino BLE controllers to play Pong in the browser